+While accused students are free to consult and/or obtain the representation of counsel at any stage of the disciplinary process, such counsel may not attend or directly participate in any aspect of the process except as set forth below.
 Neither the accused student(s) nor the Committee shall be entitled to legal counsel at the hearing.
 However, each accused student may be assisted by another member of the University's community.
-Such assistants shall not be permitted to give testimony at the hearing.
+Such assistants shall not be permitted to give testimony, ask questions of witnesses, offer evidence, ask the panel questions or make statements at the hearing.